AUTHOR'S

 Upon retirement (in May of 2020), I contacted the senior author (Bryan Bunch) and offered to assist in creating a new edition.
 He was in the midst of other writing projects (most notably the 2021 edition of a monumental work, Stem Chronology), but he generously offered to seek the return of the rights to his now out-of-print life science book.
 Obtaining these rights took several months, during which I put some of my favorite labs and lessons on the site Teachers Pay Teachers (now called simply TPT).

 In the Winter of 2020, I was excited to learn that Bryan had secured the rights to Globe Life Science, and that I could move forward.
-As of this writing, the revision of the book and the Teacher's Guide have been completed, and I've updated the outlines of about half of the 72 lessons.
-In the past year, I've finally begun participating in social media, and have particularly enjoyed sharing ideas via a few Facebook groups related to middle school science education.
+Approximately two years later the revision of the book and the teacher's guide were completed, and I updated the outlines of all 72 lessons.
+Since the Spring of 2022, I've been participating in several Facebook groups, and have particularly enjoyed sharing ideas related to middle school science education.

 Please feel free to contact me at KWilhelmi@aol.com